Voto Latino: 2020 Census and election cycle

 In March 2019, "Somos Más" expanded its voter registration campaign towards Census participation and education, beginning on César Chávez Day.

 In January 2020, Voto Latino partnered with Steve Madden stores, allowing customers to register to vote in 81 locations easily.
 In March, Voto Latino nicknamed Super Tuesday "Super Taco Tuesday", after hosting an event in Houston where voters received free tacos.
 It also partnered with Lyft to give free rides to the polls, and also maintained a large media presence to continue registering and encouraging voters.

 In November 2020, the organization announced it had registered 601,000 voters in the 2020 election cycle, surpassing its original goal of 500,000.
 In the Georgia Senate runoff election in January 2021, Voto Latino announced that of the new voters registered in Georgia since the general election, 15% had been registered by Voto Latino.

 "¡Adiós Sinema!" campaign

-In January 2022, Voto Latino launched "¡Adiós Sinema!", a campaign against Arizona Senator Kyrsten Sinema, geared towards Latino voters.
+In January 2022, Voto Latino launched "¡Adiós Sinema!", a campaign against Arizona Senator Kyrsten Sinema, geared toward Latino voters.
 According to Voto Latino, the campaign aims to "hold Senator Kyrsten Sinema accountable for her obstruction of critical voting reforms that would have protected the rights of millions of Latino voters."
 The organization also pledged to a six-figure ad buy in the 2024 primary election.

+"Vota Con Ganas" campaign

+In October 2024, Voto Latino launched "Vota Con Ganas", a campaign to increase voter registration and participation within the Latino community.
+This $5 million initiative included voter registration drives, educational workshops, and public service announcement videos featuring Latino celebrities such as America Ferrera, Gina Torres, Gabriel Luna, Jessica Alba, Wilmer Valderrama, DannyLux, and Xochitl Gomez.